Industrial and Commercial Kitchen Flooring

 Commercial kitchen flooring has to withstand intense demands, from heavy foot traffic on a daily basis to extreme conditions and high impact.
 For these reasons, it’s vital that the flooring you choose is durable, hygienic and safe.
 Resin systems have become an increasingly popular solution to these unique requirements – it’s a hardwearing and anti-slip material that copes well with these challenging settings, while also looking great.

 In addition to being easy to maintain, commercial kitchen flooring needs to be resistant to heat, as spillages dropped from hot cooking equipment can result in damage if the flooring used is not capable of withstanding hot temperatures.
-Likewise, the vessels used in a kitchen are likely to be bigger and heavier than in a standard residential kitchen.
-In an industrial kitchen, heavy containers may fall when being moved or unloaded during deliveries, so impact-resistance is of paramount importance.
+Likewise, the vessels used in industrial cooking are likely to be bigger and heavier than in a standard residential kitchen.
+Things like heavy containers can fall when being moved or during unloading deliveries, so impact-resistance is of paramount importance.

 Types of Resin Flooring

-There are various types of resin floor finishes to choose from, so picking the right one for the specific needs of your industrial kitchen is key.
+There are various types of resin floor finishes to choose from, so picking the right one for the specific needs of your kitchen is key.
 Some resin flooring solutions are heat and thermal shock resistant, while others can deal with chemicals or abrasion without showing signs of wear and tear.
-The unique needs of a commercial kitchen mean that your flooring needs to be able to cope with heat, spillages and steam, intense pressure and impact, as well as the potential of chemical cleaners.
+The unique needs of industrial food production mean that your flooring must to be able to cope with heat, spillages and steam, intense pressure and impact, as well as the potential of chemical cleaners.
 The chemical composition of the resin flooring you choose will determine its ability to deal with the specific environment of an industrial kitchen.